 Becoming a legal assistant or paralegal can be a great first step toward a DIY legal education — getting a basic grounding in the law and legal procedures can help create a strong foundation on the path toward a legal career.
 Check programs in your area for more info.

-That's a big part of the attraction to law reader and legal apprenticeship programs, and to lesser legal studies degrees.
-According to LikeLincoln.org, a blog curated by the Sustainable Economies Law Center that focuses on legal apprenticeship programs, four states — Virginia, California, Vermont and Washington — currently allow students to take the bar after either completing a traditional law degree or finishing three to four years of study under a supervising attorney.
+That's a big part of the attraction to law reader and legal apprenticeship programs, and to lesser legal studies degree programs.
+According to LikeLincoln.org, a blog curated by the Sustainable Economies Law Center that focuses on legal apprenticeship programs, four states — Virginia, California, Vermont and Washington — currently allow students to take the bar after either completing a traditional law degree program or finishing three to four years of study under a supervising attorney.
 An additional three states — Maine, New York and Wyoming — allow students to complete one to two years of law school study combined with a few years of apprenticing.

 How legal apprenticeships work

 "Law schools, including UCLA, have developed a lot of clinical programs.
 They put law students in a situation of actually dealing with legal problems in the real world," says Gary Blasi, a former legal apprentice himself and current Professor of Law Emeritus at the University of California, Los Angeles, School of Law.
 "In the apprenticeship, that's all I did.
 Some of my academic colleagues refer to my education as the 100 percent clinical method."

 Requirements on legal apprenticeships vary by state, but most require working anywhere from 18 to 32 hours per week in a law office, logging a certain number of hours under the direct supervision of a practicing attorney and completing a course of study that usually closely emulates what's being taught on brick-and-mortar campuses.
 While states like Virginia forbid apprentices from being officially employed or paid by their supervising attorneys, Washington makes employment a requirement for those in the state's Law Clerk Program.